The Mechanoids: Publication history

 Palladium Books published The Mechanoid Invasion, their first role-playing game, in 1981, followed by sequels The Journey and Homeworld.
-In 1984, Palladium undertook a major revision of their role-playing rules, and the following year, Palladium published The Mechanoids, which incorporated the new rules as well as a continuation of the original storyline.
+In 1984, Palladium undertook a major revision of its role-playing rules, and the following year, Palladium published The Mechanoids, which incorporated the new rules as well as a continuation of the original storyline.
 The result was a 168-page softcover book written by Kevin Siembieda, with artwork by Siembieda and Michael Gustovich.

 In the 2014 book Designers & Dragons: The '80s, game historian Shannon Appelcline explained that after Palladium expanded their role-playing system in 1984, "The next year The Mechanoids (1985) returned, with a new book that again advanced the storyline.
 With three different games under its belt Palladium was by now — alongside Chaosium and Hero — a leader in producing multi-genre house systems.
 However, Palladium's RPGs to date were less successful than the company’s books of weapons and armor."